Open Accessibility Menu

 • A blow to another area of the body in which the force is transmitted to the head

 Concussion typically results in the rapid onset of short-lived impairment of neurological function that resolves spontaneously.
-But in some cases. symptoms and signs may evolve over a number of minutes to hours.
+But in some cases symptoms and signs may evolve over several minutes to hours.
+Certified athletic trainers have an important role in recognizing, assessing, and managing concussions, including critical return-to-play education and decisions.

 All student-athletes must follow and complete the return-to-play protocol before being cleared for participation, according to the Iowa Concussion Law.